Skigim/MediWiki/docs/README.md

 ## How to Use MediWiki

-### Quick Search
+### Document Search

-Use your browser's find function (Ctrl+F) to search across document text, or browse documents by category above.
+Use the search bar in the sidebar for instant full-text search across all documents.
+Results highlight matching content and show you exactly where to find what you need.

 ### Document Structure